 - Transaction fees and other charges: Some issuers charge a fee if you use the card to get a cash advance, make a late payment, or exceed your credit limit.
-Some charge a monthly fee if you use the card - or if you don't. - Customer service: Customer service is something most people don't consider, or appreciate, until there's a problem.
-Look for a 24-hour toll-free telephone number. - Unauthorized charges: If your card is used without your permission, you can be held responsible for up to \$50 per card.
-If you report the loss before the card is used, you can't be held responsible for any unauthorized charges.
+Some charge a monthly fee regardless if you use the card or not. - Customer service: Customer service is something most people don't consider, or appreciate, until there's a problem.
+Look for a 24-hour toll-free telephone number. - Unauthorized charges: If your credit card is used without your permission, you can be held responsible for up to \$50 per account.
+If you report a lost card before it is used, you can't be held responsible for any unauthorized charges.
 To minimize your liability, report the loss as soon as possible.
 Some issuers have 24-hour tollfree telephone numbers to accept emergency information.
 It's a good idea to follow-up with a letter to the issuer.
 Include your account number, the date you noticed your card missing, and the date you reported the loss.
 Keep a record, in a safe place separate from your cards, of your account numbers, expiration dates, and the telephone numbers of each card issuer so you can report a loss quickly.